 All Yoga is best practiced on an empty stomach.
 Please give yourself ample digestion time after eating, at least 1.5-2 hours, and also eat something light.
 On a full stomach, you may get cramps or nausea.
 Digesting food also makes you dull and lazy when you need energy for class.

-It can be comfortable and useful to bring to the session a small bottle of water, a towel (to be used as a belt / a little roll to sit on replacing a block / to cover up your eyes in final relaxation or if you sweat a lot!), and something warm like a light shawl/blanket/sweater (to keep yourself warm during meditation, breathing exercises and during final relaxation).
+It can be comfortable and useful to bring to the session a small bottle of water, a towel (to cover up your eyes in final relaxation, and for sweating), and something warm like a light shawl/blanket/sweater (to keep yourself warm during meditation, breathing exercises and during final relaxation).